dee0xeed/edsm-in-zig-demo-2/README.md

 * sockets, terminals, serial devices, fifoes etc.
 * file system (via `inotify` facility)

-Each event source has an owner (it is somr state machine).
+Each event source has an owner (it is some state machine).

 ### Event/messages notation